Emiliano Sala plane crash: Man arrested on suspicion of manslaughter | DW | 19.06.2019

 Flight disappeared over the English Channel

-Having signed on the dotted line for Cardiff, 28-year-old Sala then went back to northern France to collect his belongings and say goodbye to friends and teammates.
+Having signed on the dotted line for Cardiff, 28-year-old Sala then returned to northern France to collect his belongings and say goodbye to friends and teammates.
 The plane disappeared on the flight back to Wales from Nantes.

 There was an outpouring of emotion from the footballing world as authorities began to look for the missing plane.

-The body of Sala was identified from the wreckage but Ibbotson's body has never been found.
+Sala's body was recovered from the wreckage but Ibbotson's body has never been found.

 Sala's father Horacio died of a heart attack just three months after his son perished.